equinor/webviz-config/NEW_LAYOUT_FRAMEWORK.md

 whereas the second argument is the id of the view that can be used to access it later on.

+NOTE: It is recommended to use a file per plugin which defines all elements' IDs.
+Read more about this best practice here:

 #### Views

 #### Shared settings